sonishsivarajkumar/PyCTAKES/CONTRIBUTING.md

 ### Writing Annotators

-PyTAKES is designed to be extensible through custom annotators.
+PyCTAKES is designed to be extensible through custom annotators.
 When contributing new annotators:

-1. Inherit from `pytakes.annotators.base.Annotator`
+1. Inherit from `pyctakes.annotators.base.Annotator`
 2. Implement required methods (`initialize`, `annotate`)
 3. Add comprehensive tests
 4. Include example usage in docstrings